 Your bank might give you options for how to download/export your transactions.
 Pick one of these so you can upload the file into QuickBooks Online:

 - Quicken (QFX)

-If you can, go for the QBO format.
+If you can, use the QBO format.
 QBO files from banks should already be formatted for QuickBooks.
-If your file isn’t formatted, you can reformat and then upload it.
+If your file isn’t formatted, you can reformat and upload it.
 The maximum file size is 350 KB.
 If your file is too big, shorten the date range and download your transactions in smaller batches.